JeffBelgum/ntp/README.md

 License
 -------

-`ntplib` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`ntp` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See LICENSE-APACHE and LICENSE-MIT for details.